 It is important to note that the current assessment of stock-recruitment dynamics for Chinook Salmon in the Kuskokwim River are done on the aggregate stock.
 In reality, the aggregate stock is composed of a mixture of stocks that spawn in tributaries throughout the drainage.
 Tributary escapement goals are in place to help monitor sub-stock populations; however, these are not based on separate stock-recruitment analyses, but are calculated by the relative size of escapement in comparison to the drainage-wide escapement (Hamazaki et al. 2012).
 These sub-stocks have their own productivities and carrying capacities associated with them; however, lack of stock identification techniques for harvest make separate stock-recruitment analyses difficult.
-At this point, assessments on sub-stock populations have not been completed and research is ongoing (Conners et al. 2016).
 The protection of weak-stocks is important for Chinook Salmon stocks in the Kuskokwim River because biodiversity in Chinook Salmon biology acts to buffer population production at aggregate scales of complexity by spreading the risk of poor production across a diverse set of populations and life histories (Schindler et al. 2010).
+Additionally, Conners et al. (2019) determined that with harvest levels at or near historic maximum (~150,000 Chinook Salmon when combining commercial and subsistence harvest), aiming towards the upper end of the escapement goal is necessary and adequate to minimize risk to less productive stocks

-Another important consideration is that the current escapement goal has only been in place for four years and the escapement that resulted from the years in which the escapement goal was established are just now beginning to return to the Kuskokwim River (5 year olds in 2018 from the 2013 brood year, 5 year olds in 2019 from 2014 brood year).
-The first year in which a majority of the ages (4-7 year olds) of a return will be from time periods in which the current escapement goal (2013-present) was managed will be 2020, while the first year in which a majority of ages (4-7 year olds) of a return will be from time periods of conservative management (2014-present) will be 2021.
+Another important consideration is that the current escapement goal has only been in place for seven years and the escapement that resulted from the years in which the escapement goal was established are just now returning to the Kuskokwim River (6 year olds in 2019 from 2013 brood year).
+The first year in which a majority of the ages (4-7 year olds) of a return will be from time periods in which the current escapement goal (2013-present) was managed will be 2020, while the first year in which a majority of a return will be from time periods of conservative management (2014-present) will be 2021.
+Preliminary results from the 2013 brood year, which was well below the lower bound of the escapement goal, are above average and approximately 3.36 recruits per spawner for the cohort that will be returning as 7 years olds this year.
+The actual return of 7 year old fish will likely be a small contribution to the entire run.